Uncertain plural

 An uncertain plural occurs when a writer does not know in advance whether a word should be written in the singular or plural.
-For English nouns, this may be demonstrated by enclosing the trailing s in parentheses, such as "book(s)".
+For English nouns, this may be demonstrated by enclosing the trailing plural or singular letters in parentheses or slashes, such as "is/are", "get(s)", "pose(s)", "fix/es", "book(s)", "answer/s" and "child(ren)".

 In the case of articles, "they" or "their" may be used to include a single individual, when uncertain.